Alternative Choices for You

 The Windows VPN app looks the business and has an easy-to-navigate interface.
 To auto-connect to a nearby server just hit the big “on” button.
 The client uses IKEv2 by default but also supports OpenVPN (UPD and TCP), and L2TP/IPsec.

-Although IKEv2 is not as proven as OpenVPN when it comes to security, it is very secure in theory and is usually faster than OpenVPN.
+Although IKEv2 is not as proven as OpenVPN when it comes to security, it is very secure in theory and usually faster than OpenVPN.
 We presume OpenVPN TCP uses port 443 in order to provide some limited anticensorship capabilities.

 The Windows app offers a number of bonus features that are available on all other platforms.
 Split tunneling lets you choose which programs and apps use the VPN tunnel, and to exclude the rest.
 Split tunneling is therefore very useful if you only need the VPN for certain reasons.

-The app comes with a kill switch, although this is not enabled by default.
+A kill-switch is included in the Windows VPN app, though it is not enabled by default.
 This leverages the Windows system firewall to prevent internet connections outside the VPN interface – even when the client itself crashes.

 In simulated tests using Wireshark, we could see that at no point was our real IP address exposed when the internet connection was disrupted, or when it was re-established and the VPN client reconnected.